circlemouth/Codex-Wrapper/README.md

 With `CODEX_WORKDIR` set (default `/workspace`), Codex merges any `AGENTS.md` files under that directory hierarchy when the wrapper executes requests.

+4c) Optional: Wrapper bootstrap profile overrides

+The repository ships sample overrides in `workspace/codex_profile/`:

+- `codex_agents.sample.md` → rename/copy to `codex_agents.md`
+- `codex_config.sample.toml` → rename/copy to `codex_config.toml`

+When these files exist, the server copies them into the Codex home (`AGENTS.md` / `config.toml`) at startup.
+Legacy filenames (`agent.md` / `config.toml`) are still honoured for backwards compatibility, but the wrapper logs a warning so you can migrate safely.
+The real override files stay ignored by git (see `.gitignore`) to keep local, project-specific instructions out of version control.

 5) Environment Variables (.env supported)

 This server automatically loads `.env` using `pydantic-settings`.
 See `docs/ENV.md` for complete details.